 At least she deserved a song!

-In 1714, the young princess Caroline traveled to Britain, making her only sea voyage to start her new life as Queen.
-Her safe arrival was celebrated by the composition of this Te Deum for Queen Caroline by George Frideric Handel.
-It was later played at her funeral, welcoming her to heaven.
+The young princess Caroline traveled to Britain, making her only sea voyage to start her new life as Queen.
+Her safe arrival was celebrated by a composition that was later played at her funeral, welcoming her to heaven.

 Handel’s Zadok the Priest has been performed at every British coronation since George II, including the current Queen Elizabeth II.

 What did all these royal women have in common?
 Great composers and great music!